newrelic/nri-flex/docs/basic-tutorial.md

     - `set_header` specifies, in order, a matching name for each value of the aforementioned array.
     - `perc_to_decimal: true` aims for converting any percentage string into a decimal value (this is, removing the trailing `%` symbol, if exists).

+**Once the Flex config is created, the Infrastructure Agent will auto-detect the new config and begin collecting data.**

 To check that our new integration is working, you can try executing the following query in Insights: